bixBeta/scRNA-WS24/Lessons/Week2.md

 <br>

-For our initial QC, we will mostly use the meta.data slot. (more on this later: [Section 2](#2-initial-qc) )
+For our initial QC, we will mostly use the meta.data slot (more on this later: [Section 2](#2-initial-qc)).

-Let us now add some other useful metadata to each seurat object as this will help us later when we perform our initial QC checks.
+We will first add some additional useful metadata to each seurat object as this will help us later when we perform the initial QC checks.

 The first metric that we will calculate and add as a metadata slot is the percent.mt.
 Unless it is expected as part of the experimental perturbation, cells with a high percentage of mitochondrial reads are often considered to be dying/unhealthy cells and it is good practice to set a threshold that filters out cells with high proportion of mitochondrial reads. <br>

-To do this we can first calculate the proportion of reads per cellbarcode that map to mitochondrial genes.
+To enable visualization and filtering of mitochondrial gene expression, we first need to calculate the proportion of reads per cellbarcode that map to mitochondrial genes.
 > <i>A similar approach can be used to calculate and filter for the percent expression chloroplast genes (for plant species), another example would be to calculate the percent expression for ribosomal genes.</i>

 Seurat has a convenient function called `PercentageFeatureSet()` that will allow us to calculate these proportions.
 This function takes in a `pattern` argument and calculates proportions for all genes that match the specified pattern in the dataset.
 Since our goal is to calculate proportions for mitochondrial genes, we will search for any gene identifiers that begin with the pattern `"MT-"`.